microsoft/jacdac/services/_system.md

 The primary value of actuator (eg. servo pulse length, or motor duty cycle).

+    const min_value: i32 @ 0x110

+The lowest value that can be reported for the value register.

+    const max_value: i32 @ 0x111

+The highest value that can be reported for the value register.

     rw max_power = 500: u16 mA {typical_max = 500} @ 0x07

 Limit the power drawn by the service, in mA.